AdobeDocs/analytics.en/help/import/c-data-sources/datasrc-faq.md

 ## Are eVars that are currently persisting in the Visitor Profile allocated to metrics uploaded using data sources? {#section_1748BD5C6A12467F8082E07D6A9CD595}

 No for full processing, yes for transaction ID.
-Full processing data sources are processed using separate visitor profiles, so even if the visitor IDs match, they won’t be tied to together from an eVar allocation perspective.
+Full processing data sources are processed using separate visitor profiles, so even if the visitor IDs match, they won't be tied to together from an eVar allocation perspective.
 Transaction ID data sources are tied to the main visitor profile, so persisting eVars are allocated to events uploaded using transaction ID.

 ## Do eVars uploaded using data sources persist to later online behavior? {#section_0B490CEAAB604826AFD3E8B2531C8F2D}